xarray-contrib/pint-xarray/HOW_TO_RELEASE.rst

 2. look at `whats-new.rst` and make sure it is complete and with references to issues and pull requests

-3. open and merge a pull request with these changes and the filled in release date
+3. open and merge a pull request with these changes

 4. make sure the CI on master pass

 5. check that the documentation build on readthedocs completed successfully

-6. Commit the release:
+6. Fill in the release date and commit the release:

    .. code:: sh

-      git commit --allow-empty -am "Release v0.X.Y"
+      git commit -am "Release v0.X.Y"

 7. Tag the release and push to master: